School of Accountancy

 The accounting profession may be divided into the following two major segments.

 Specialties in this area include auditing, tax, and management advisory services.
 Some of the larger firms have reorganized these activities along industry lines.
 Students entering public accounting should prepare to become a Certified Public Accountant (CPA).
-Many students who graduate with an accounting degree are employed by national or international CPA firms, or by local CPA accounting firms.
-Some open their own independent practices after they become certified.
+Many students who graduate with an accounting degree are employed by national or international CPA firms, or by local CPA or public accounting firms, or, after they become certified, open their own independent practices.

 Other Accounting Jobs